sdiehl/usolver/README.md

 \forall S \in \mathcal{S}, \quad \sum_{x \in S} x \neq 5
 $$

-Constraint 6: Cannot buy the candy because the vending machines does not take 50 cent coins.
+Constraint 6: Cannot buy the candy bar for 95 cents if half dollar is excluded.

 $$
 \forall S \in \mathcal{S}, \quad \sum_{x \in S} v(x) \neq 95